juanargayo/polito_CI2021/README.md

 After it's ready the agent.py will start to run automatically, playing every time a legal move.
 It can plays several matches.

-## Genetic

-In the file genetic.py is implemented a very basic genetic algorithm.
-The values of the different genetic parameters were been chosen based on the suggestions in the paper.

 ## Simulation